MelissaHub/Groove-Wizard/README.md

 10. computerPlay is a randomizer for the computer to choose earth wind or fire strings.

 11. playround() is the actual switch case that plays whichever is selcted and stores it the score.
 You can play with which adds scores ( I tried to do decriment scores, but that made it more complicated).
+PUT THE computerPlay() randomizer in the switch cases instead!

 12. startGame() function activates when the c1-3 buttons are clicked witht eh event listeners inside. startGame() is called again to activate.